kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

 Problem:
-This creates contention when reconciling the `policies.yaml`: Should the Adm Controller use the Policy metadata, or the PolicyServer `spec.allowedHostCapabilities`?
+This creates contention when reconciling the `policies.yaml`: Should the Adm Controller use the Policy metadata, or the PolicyServer `spec.namespacedPoliciesCapabilities`?

 # Unresolved questions